Saddle Rock, New York: Road

-An American flag, a 9-11 memorial plaque, and a 20-year anniversary sign on the 9-11 Memorial Bridge in Saddle Rock in 2022.
-One World Trade Center can be seen in the distance.
+An American flag, memorial plaque, and anniversary sign on the 9-11 Memorial Bridge in Saddle Rock in 2022.
+One World Trade Center is visible in the distance.

 Major roadways in the Village of Saddle Rock include Bayview Avenue (CR C09) and Old Mill Road (CR D78).

 Additionally, the 9-11 Memorial Bridge is located within the village, connecting Bayview Avenue in Saddle Rock to West Shore Road in Kings Point.

 Rail

 No rail lines run through the Village of Saddle Rock.
 The nearest Long Island Rail Road station to the village is Great Neck on the Port Washington Branch.

 Bus

 The Village of Saddle Rock is served by the n57 bus route, which is operated by Nassau Inter-County Express.

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in the Village of Great Neck.
+National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in the Village of Saddle Rock.